CardinisCode/cardiniscode.github.io/planning/wix_portfolio/WixPortfolio - Gas Safety Assessment.md

 title: "Desktop View"
 description: "A desktop view to provide our internal teams with the tools they need to support our engineers and to offer fantastic service to our customers."
 ]

-[video:
-src: "Video_tutorial_GSR_Assessment_final.mp4"
-title: "GSR Product demo"
-description: "Take a brief look through the screens and user behaviour built into the engineer gas safety form.
-This form runs within Salesforce's Field Service Application.
-Once the user submits this form, they'll be able to continue their post-job documentation within Field Service, as per standard practice. "
 ]

 ## Background: